mandyliou/fitster/journals/Craig_Celestin.md

+## Jan 10, 2023
+finalized/tested user db
+inserted values and got them to work finalized understanding git workflow, ft branches

 ## Jan 9,2023
+worked on more project setup
+worked in pgdamin as a group
+finalized models/tables in both dbs blockers - understanding the endpoints for obtaining user info in another ms

 ## Jan 6, 2023
 Worked on project setup and solved a myriad of issues involving package lock json